 Jean-Louis Chave, the 16th generation of his family to manage the vineyard began working with his father at the Domaine in 1992, after earning his degree in oenology at UC Davis in California.
 Today, Jean-Louis Chave remains in charge of the estate with his wife, Erin Cannon-Chave.

 Domaine Jean Louis Chave Vineyards, Terroir, Grapes, Wines, Winemaking

 JL Chave produces 2 Hermitage Rouge wines and 1 Hermitage Blanc wine.

-The white wine grapes for Chave are planted in 5 hectares of vines that come from Les Rocoules, L’Hermite, Peleat, Maison Blanches and other vineyards.
+The white wine grapes for Chave come from 5 hectares of vines planted in Les Rocoules, L’Hermite, Peleat, Maison Blanches, and other vineyards.
 Les Rocoules has some of the oldest white wine grapes in the Northern Rhone, with vines that are close to 100 years of age!
 The typical blend for the white Hermitage ranges from 80% to 85% Marsanne blended with 15% to 20% Roussanne.

 Jean Louis Chave Hermitage Rouge

 Since 1991, JL Chave has been using mostly stainless steel, along with 3 wooden open-top fermenters for alcoholic fermentation.
 In late 2014, JL Chave completed a renovation and extension of their cellars.